snabbco/snabb/src/program/lwaftr/doc/tutorial/README.md

 ```
 $ cd snabb # where you cloned or unpacked Snabb
-$ git checkout lwaftr-tutorial # XXX: bug fixes applying to this guide
 $ make
 ... # a bunch of output that you should be able to safely ignore
 BINARY    5.4M snabb # this should be the second-last line of output and indicates success